-We cover the principles around approaching effective PR across Europe in this post, but each country’s media behaves differently and requires its own approach.
+We cover the principles around approaching effective international B2B tech PR in Europe in this post, but each country’s media behaves differently and requires its own approach.

-Florian heads up our activities in Germany, based out of Munich, and knows exactly what does and doesn’t make B2B tech PR work there.
+Florian heads up our activities in Munich, and knows exactly how to succeed with international B2B tech PR in Germany.

 Think beyond Germany